Product

 Action: does it tell the customer what to do, or do it?

-A chatbot describes the action in prose.
-An agent executes it via a typed, parameter-bounded tool call.
+An AI chatbot describes the action in prose.
+An AI agent executes it via a typed, parameter-bounded tool call.

 A chatbot replying to a refund request produces a sentence: "I have processed a refund of $42.99 to your card."
 Nothing happens.
 A human agent on your team has to read the conversation, find the order, click through Shopify, and actually issue the refund.
 From the customer's perspective the refund is promised.
 From your team's perspective the ticket is now harder, because they have to honor a promise the AI made without checking the policy.